IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Converts a wav audio clip to an mp3 audio clip.
 #### Arguments:
 ```
-rate: a string defining the compression data rate and ‘128k’, ‘192k’ and ‘256k’ are allowed
+rate: A string defining the compression data rate and ‘128k’, ‘192k’ and ‘256k’ are allowed
-file: specifies the wav audio clip to be compressed.
+file: Specifies the wav audio clip to be compressed.
 ```
 #### Return:
 ```
-200: the resulting mp3 clip.
+200: The resulting mp3 clip.
-400: an error message if error occurred at runtime.
+400: An error message if error occurred at runtime.
 ```
 #### Example:
 ```
 meta_data = {'rate': '192k'}
 file_data = {'file': wav_data}
-res = requests.post(url="URL:port/wav_to_mp3", data=meta_data, files=file_data)
+res = requests.post(url="URL/wav_to_mp3", data=meta_data, files=file_data)
 ```

 ### 2.	mp3-to-wav